wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - How do you set a default value for a variable in Bash? #flashcard
 	- If we want to use the default, NOT set it,
 		- With ${myvar**:-**default_value}
-	- If we want to
+	- If we want to set that to the
 -